Johnny-Foreigner/timeseries_chi-sea-dsc/README.md

 <tr><td>U, us</td><td>microseconds</td></tr>
 <tr><td>N</td><td>nanoseconds</td></tr></table>

+**To upsample** is to increase the frequency of the data of interest.
+**To downsample** is to decrease the frequency of the data of interest.

-To create our timeseries, we will count the number of gun offenses reported per day.
+Let's downsample, and create a time series of gun offenses reported per day.

 ```python